 You’re ready to winterize your equipment for storage at this point.
 Just make sure to put your equipment in a place where the elements won’t hurt it.
 In the Spring, you can add fuel, check your spark plugs, and (hopefully) start everything right up.

 If you have an electric start motor, go ahead and unhook the connections so you don’t drain the battery.

 You can also use a high-quality fuel like Stihl’s MotoMix or TruFuel in your system.
 These companies refine the fuel much more than standard filling station gas.
 Consequently, they can sit for up to 2 years without breaking down.

 If you’re using fuel like this, having to winterize your equipment is easy—just store it for the winter.
-It certainly won’t hurt to idle the fuel out, but you don’t need to add a stabilizer to it.
+It certainly won’t hurt to idle the fuel out, but you shouldn’t need to add a stabilizer to it.